-Parents are often so overwhelmed after receiving their child's diagnosis that they haven't considered the impact of cancer on their child's education.
+Parents often feel overwhelmed after receiving their child's diagnosis.
+It can take them some time to consider the impact of cancer on their child's education.

 A letter your school can personalise to let parents at your school know that a student has cancer.
 Remember to consult with your student's family beforehand.